Piloting ammonia fuel cell for zero emissions

 The other main partners in the five-year research project are Wärtsilä, supplying the power technology and systems for ammonia storage and distribution, Prototech, supplying the fuel cell system, and NCE Maritime CleanTech, coordinating the project towards the European Union.

-“Eidesvik and Wärtsilä have had a particularly close industrial collaboration for a number of years.
+Eidesvik and Wärtsilä have had a particularly close industrial collaboration for a number of years.
 Wärtsilä has provided technology solutions throughout Eidesvik’s development stages, from LNG in 2003, via fuel cell and hybrid solutions, and up to today’s focus on ammonia.
-The collaboration with Wärtsilä has been very important in getting to where we are today,” Hjelland confirms.

-“As part of the testing, the vessel will use ammonia in transit between harbour and offshore installations for one year.
-In addition, we envisage that ammonia will be used to power the vessel when alongside quay.
-Our ambition is that 60 to 70 percent of the energy consumption will come from ammonia during the test period.
-In addition, we want to demonstrate that the technology can supply up to 90 per cent of the total power demand,” Hjelland elaborates.
-He adds that the remaining energy consumption on board will be powered by LNG, which has been Viking Energy’s main fuel since 2003.
+As part of the testing, the vessel will use ammonia in transit between harbour and offshore installations for one year.
+In addition, Eidesvik envisage that ammonia will be used to power the vessel when alongside quay.
+The company’s ambition is that 60 to 70 percent of the energy consumption will come from ammonia during the test period.
+In addition, the partners want to demonstrate that the technology can supply up to 90 per cent of the total power demand.

 Important contribution from Equinor

 Shipowner Eidesvik has always had a clear vision of burning as little fossil fuel as possible and has been a pioneer in implementing new environmental technologies in both newbuilds and existing fleet.
 With its current focus on ammonia, the company is a front-runner for zero emissions, and having Viking Energy as test vessel was a natural choice.
 Not only was she the world’s first supply vessel powered by LNG when delivered in 2003.
-In 2016, the North Sea workhorse also became the world’s first hybrid supply vessel with class notation “Battery Power” from DNVGL.
+In 2016, the North Sea workhorse also became the world’s first hybrid supply vessel with class notation “Battery Power” from DNV.

-“Equinor has made a major contribution to these milestones by contracting “Viking Energy” for a total of 22 years.
-They were with us when we invested in LNG, later when we put in the battery, and now when we are going for ammonia.
-Eidesvik is very pleased that Equinor has a clear desire and willingness to contribute to the development of a cleaner and more environmentally friendly shipping and offshore industry.
-The fact that the company chose Eidesvik and Viking Energy as shipping partner and test vessel in this project, says a lot about the cooperation we have had all these years,” says Meling.
+Equinor has made a major contribution to these milestones by contracting Viking Energy for a total of 23 years.
+The fact that the company chose Eidesvik and Viking Energy as shipping partner and test vessel in this project, says a lot about the cooperation the two companies have had all these years.